jugi-dev/com.jugidev.steamlobby/README.md

             );

-            // change the logic here if you dont have things like border UnityEngine.UI.Image avatarObject = playerLobbyObjectInstance
+            // change the logic here if you dont have things like border or a mask object UnityEngine.UI.Image avatarObject = playerLobbyObjectInstance
                 .transform.GetChild(0)
                 .transform.GetChild(0)